-Mere months after the store’s opening, President Nixon and Chairman Mao shook hands in Beijing, and Pearl River’s storied place in history as the world’s first Chinese-American department store began.
-Over the next five decades, Pearl River cultivated a reputation in New York City for being the place where you can find just about anything: from Buddha statuettes to rice snacks to chopsticks, along with countless things you can’t even name.
+Mere months after the store’s opening, President Nixon and Chairman Mao shook hands in Beijing, and Pearl River’s storied place in history as the world’s first Chinese American department store began.
+Over the next five decades, we cultivated a reputation in NYC for being the place where you can find just about anything: from Buddha statuettes to rice snacks to chopsticks, along with countless things you can’t even name.
 Many of our customers walk through the doors not knowing what they want, only to walk out hours later with exactly what they were looking for.

-Today, Pearl River is a beloved New York institution and a symbol for the creativity and ingenuity of Asian-Americans in this country.
-Its new home in Tribeca—the fifth one in Pearl River’s history—opened to much celebration and fanfare in November 2016.
+Today, Pearl River is a beloved New York institution and a symbol for the creativity and ingenuity of Asian Americans in this country.

 About Ming Yi and Ching Yeh Chen, Founders

-Natives of Taiwan, Mr. and Mrs. Chen came to the United States as young graduate students, he in chemistry, and she in economics.
+Natives of Taiwan, Mr. and Mrs. Chen came to the U.S. as young graduate students, he in chemistry and she in economics.
 They came to meet in New York as part of a group of Chinese political activists, filled with idealism and fervor.

-The idea to found a small store carrying goods from mainland China was originally a political one — what better way to puncture the shroud of mystery surrounding “Red China” than to introduce tasty foods and useful household goods from that country to Americans.
-Though trade between China and the United States was forbidden in 1971, Mr. Chen picked up his first shipment of goods at the Red Hook port in Brooklyn; it contained bottled soy sauce, Mao’s Little Red Book, cotton “kung fu” slippers and People’s Liberation Army caps.
+The idea to found a small store carrying goods from mainland China was originally a political one — what better way to puncture the shroud of mystery surrounding “Red China” than to introduce tasty foods and useful household goods from that country to Americans?
+Though trade between China and the U.S. was forbidden in 1971, Mr. Chen picked up his first shipment of goods at the Red Hook port in Brooklyn.
+It contained bottled soy sauce, Mao’s Little Red Book, cotton “kung fu” slippers, and People’s Liberation Army caps.
 The rest, as they say, is history.

 For over 45 years, Mr. and Mrs. Chen worked at Pearl River six days a week, nine hours a day, always closing at 7:20 p.m., no earlier and no later.
 Mrs. Chen is the creative force of the company, carefully selecting all of the merchandise and designing the store windows herself into the wee hours of the night.
 Mr. Chen is the “muscle,” energetically moving thousands of pounds of merchandise each day, and, during a rougher time in New York, chasing down 40 shoplifters in one year at the store’s former Canal Street location.